elastic/search-ui/ADVANCED.md

 </SearchProvider>
 ```

-Note that `SearchConsumer` has a "uses" prop available.
+Note that `SearchConsumer` has a "mapContextToProps" prop available.
 Use this property to pass a function that picks which action and state properties you want to use from the Context.

 ## Headless Core Reference